Tarnów: Transport

-Railway station in Tarnów Mościce (1976) was registered as historical monument of modern architecture (2021).
+Railway station in Tarnów Mościce (1976) was registered as a historical monument of modern architecture (2021).

-Tarnów is an important road and rail hub.
+Tarnów is an important road and railway hub.
 It lies at the intersection of two major roads – the motorway along European route E40, and the National Road No. 73, which goes from Kielce to Jasło.
 Furthermore, the city is a rail junction, with four lines: three main electrified routes (westward to Kraków, eastward to Dębica and southward to Nowy Sącz), as well as secondary-importance local connection to Szczucin.
 The history of rail transport in Tarnów dates back to the year 1856, when the Galician Railway of Archduke Charles Louis reached the city.
 The architectural complex of Tarnów Main Station, fashioned after the Lviv railway station was completed in 1906 in the Austrian Partition of Poland.
-Since 2010, Tarnów station houses a gallery of modern art, the only such gallery located in a rail station in Poland.
+Since 2010, Tarnów station has housed a gallery of modern art, the only such gallery located in a railway station in Poland.
 Tarnów also has three additional stations: Tarnów Mościce, as well as Tarnów Północny and Tarnów Klikowa, both of which are currently out of service.

-The city's public transport system consists of 29 municipal bus routes, which provide convenient transportation to all districts.
+The city's public transport system consists of 29 municipal bus routes, which provide convenient connections to all districts.
 In 1911–1942 Tarnów had a tram line, with the length of 2.5 kilometres, since replaced by buses.